uchexm/yachts/README.md

 To get a local copy up and running, follow these steps:

-- Create a local directory where you can clone the project
+- Create a local directory/folder where you can clone the project
 - Clone the project to your directory by running these commands.
   - `git clone https://github.com/uchexm/yachts.git`
 - `cd yachts`
+- `npm install`
 - `npm run dev`
+- and navigate to http://localhost:3000/ from your browser.

 ### Prerequisites